bridgecrew-perf6/automation/README.md

+# Ansible Scripts for Automations
+# Ansible Containers Script
+This is a playbook to backup cisco switch configuration, made to run on a daily base

+# Create an Ansible playbook to configure, provision, retrieve new Container IPs, and Update the Inventory file for future use

-# Ansible Cisco Switch Backup
+## Ansible Cisco Switch Backup
 This is a playbook to backup cisco switch configuration, made to run on a daily base

 ## Execution Requirements